Savannah Domestic Violence Defense Attorneys

 If you are being targeted with false allegations, you must retain the services of an aggressive and dependable criminal defense attorney before your case moves any further.

 At Schneider Lerch, LLC, we act fast to build a strong defense strategy for our clients.
 We understand the profound impact that effective representation can have on your case and your life.
-The sooner our Savannah domestic violence lawyers get involved in your defense, the better off you will be.
+The sooner our Savannah domestic violence lawyers get involved in your defense, the better your chances will be.

-Our firm has significant insight into the criminal justice process and knows how to craft an effective defense strategy.
+Our firm has significant insight into the criminal justice process and knows how to craft a strong defense strategy.
 Whether you are innocent or guilty, you have rights as a defendant.
+Our mission is to safeguard those rights relentlessly.

 Call us today at (912) 417-5008 or contact us online if you are looking for aggressive defense counsel in Savannah.